 Bridging the gap between individual needs and community services.

-MCFARES offers our FASD News and Views quarterly newsletter, a Speakers Bureau, Family Support/Information, Support at IEP Meetings, monthly pot-luck dinner with families affected by FASDs, a Yahoo information group, and a Facebook information group.
+MCFARES offers our FASD News and Views quarterly newsletter, a Speakers Bureau, Family Support/Information, Support at IEP Meetings, monthly pot-luck dinner with families affected by FASDs, and two Facebook information groups (MI FASD private group and MCFARES public group).
 We are in the process of expanding MCFARES support statewide, to provide resources and information to all families in the state of Michigan.